wkiri/DEMUD/README.md

 Note: DEMUD now requires Python 3.

 You should be able to install demud (virtual environment suggested) with:

-   `$ pip install -r requirements.txt`

    `$ pip install .`

 That will make the `demud` console script available system-wide.

-If you have trouble installing the package, use

-   `$ python demud/demud.py [options]`

-in all of the examples below.

 To get started
 --------------